Keparoo/Tapntable/README.md

 ## Description

 Tapntable is a web app implementing a restaurant Point of Sale (POS).
-The backend is a RESTful API implemented in Node.js and Javascript using a Posgresql database.
+It is a web-based app designed to manage the operations of a restaurant: Employee timeclock, manage checks and orders, track payments, track servers sales &  cash bank, track and manage items sold and availability.
+This would be used as a terminal or terminals in a restaurant for servers & bartenders to use or with tableside tablets.

-The front end is implemented using React and Redux.
+At a high level, the app is implemented with a  PostgreSQL database with a RESTful API implemented in Javascript and Express backend.
+The frontend is implemented in React, using a Redux store and Google’s Material UI for design elements

 ## Frontend